 Create a Custom Essential Oil Learning Collection

-But if someone expresses an interest in getting you a bottle of essential oil as gift, why not ask for specific oils that will help you learn something new.
+If someone expresses an interest in gifting you a bottle of essential oil, why not ask for specific oils that will help you learn something new.
 For example, how about three different species of Lavender or Eucalyptus that you can sniff and compare?

-Below are just a few ideas that are meant to be a springboard to spark your imagination of essential oils to request this holiday, and how you can use them to augment your aromatherapy knowledge and experience!
+Below are just a few ideas that are meant to be a springboard to spark your imagination for this holiday season, and give you ideas for how you can use them to augment your aromatherapy knowledge and experience!

 Discover Different Lavender Species: